WaylonWalker/template-python/.github/CONTRIBUTING.md

 * be well commented and attempt to teach the user how and why it works.
 * document any configuration that needs to be added, and how to find API keys, etc.

+#### Licensing

+When you submit code to our libraries, you implicitly agree to adopt the library license.
+This is usually the MIT license, which permits Commercial Use, Modification, Distribution and Private use of our code, and therefore also your contributions.
+You can learn more about the MIT license at Wikipedia: https://en.wikipedia.org/wiki/MIT_License

+#### Subitting your code

 Once you're ready to share your contribution with us you should submit it as a Pull Request.

 * Be ready to receive and embrace constructive feedback.